 The concourses are connected by an underground tunnel.

 7. O’Hare International Airport (ORD), Illinois

-Operated by the Chicago Department of Aviation and covering 7,627 acres, began as an airfield serving a Douglas manufacturing plant for C-54 military transports during World War II.
+Covering 7,627 acres of land, O’Hare International Airport began as an airfield serving as a Douglas manufacturing plant for C-54 military transports during World War II.

-To date, the airport is the 7th largest in the US and the 13th largest in the world with a total of four passenger terminals with nine lettered concourses and 191 gates.
+To date, the airport is the 7th largest in the US with a total of four passenger terminals, nine lettered concourses and 191 gates.

 It has two sets of parallel runways, one on either side of the terminal complex.
-The north airfield has three parallel east–west runways while the south airfield has three parallel east–west runways.
+The north airfield has three parallel east–west runways while the south airport has three parallel east–west runways.

 8. San Francisco International Airport (SFO), California